Here’s What Wine Casual Is All About

 What Regions Wine Casual Is Focusing on Right Now

-Wine Casual is currently focusing primarily on three wine regions:
+Wine Casual is currently focusing primarily on two wine regions:

 Secondary region(s) of focus (and still tasting wines from these areas):

-In addition, I am also keenly passionate about worldwide expressions of the Cabernet Franc grape varietal.
+In addition, I am also keenly passionate about worldwide expressions of Cabernet Franc.

-During this period I’ll be doing intensive, in-depth exploration including reviews of Malbec, Malbec Blends, Cabernet Franc, Bonarda and Torrontes-based wines in Argentina, Cabernet Franc (especially Chinon) and Chenin Blanc-based wines in the Loire Valley, and Rhone Varietals, Red Zinfandel and Cabernet Franc-based wines in Lodi.
+During the upcoming months I’ll be doing intensive, in-depth exploration including reviews of Beaujolais, Sherry-based wines in Spain, Cabernet Franc (especially Chinon and New World versions) and Chenin-Blanc-based wines in the Loire and South Africa, and Rhone Varietals, and Cabernet Franc-based wines in Lodi.

 - Mendoza, Argentina: February 2015, January 2016 (2 visits)